Faculty-Led Study Abroad Use of Student Funds

 - Faculty Per Diem: The per diem maximum rate for meals is set at $70/day as allowed by the ND Century Code 44-08-04.
 You may choose to take a lower amount than the maximum rate if you know your costs will be lower.
 This is the maximum rate, if your location has a per diem rate less than $70/day, then use that rate.

 - Faculty Phone: NDSU policy allows coverage for the business use of phones and $5 per day for personal use.
 Most phone carriers offer a set international plan, for example Verizon offers a monthly plan for $40 that allows up to 100 minutes and 100 texts.
-If you will be abroad for a short time, it is most likely more cost effective to use the smaller plan, however you may also rent a phone or get a SIM card an load minutes as you go while abroad.
-The intention of the phone is for business use, so reimbursement will only be made for plans in the lower cost bracket.
+You may also rent a phone or get a SIM card an load minutes as you go while abroad.
+In order to keep budgeting simple, please request $5 per day for reimbursement for phone use abroad.

 - Group Meals: Balance the cost of group meals with what a typical student would expect to spend.
 Holding several nice group meals throughout the experience is ok, especially when they provide valuable cultural learning experiences.
 It is also important to include cost effective options to keep the costs lower.